Sam Walton (peace activist): Count Me Out campaign

-Attempted citizen's arrest of Ahmad Asiri

-On 30 March 2017 Walton attempted a citizen's arrest on Ahmad Asiri who was visiting London, citing accusations of war crimes in Yemen.
-Due to the protests and attempted arrest, the UK Foreign Secretary Boris Johnson phoned Saudi Arabia's Crown Prince Mohammed bin Salman to apologize.
+Interruption of Vince Cable speech

+On 26 April 2012 Walton interrupted the Business Secretary Vince Cable's address at a UK Trade & Investment Defence & Security Organisation (UKTI DSO) Symposium.
+He told delegates they were wasting trillions of pounds and should visit their local Job Centre, before being removed by event security.

 Attempt to disarm fighter jets at Warton Aerodrome

 On 29 January 2017 Walton and Methodist minister Dan Woodhouse were arrested after entering the British Aerospace Warton Aerodrome site after an attempt to disarm by damaging the Typhoon fighter jets stored there that they believed were bound for the Royal Saudi Air Force and therefore to be used in the Saudi Arabian-led intervention in Yemen.
 The action was inspired by the Seeds of Hope group of the Plowshares movement who damaged a Hawk fighter jet in 1996.
 The pair managed to get beyond fences, closed doors and sensors and were "just metres" from allegedly disarming Saudi Arabia-bound fighter planes with a hammer.
 These actions gave Sam promince in Yemen.

 In October 2017 Walton and Woodhouse appeared at Burnley Magistrates court facing charges of criminal damage; both were found not guilty after successfully arguing that they acted for the greater good.
 They were represented by Blinne Ní Ghrálaigh.

-Protests for human rights in Bahrain
+In 2019 Dissent Games released Disarm the Base, a co-operative board game in which players take the role of peace activists attempting to disable warplanes at a fictional airbase.
+The designer said the game was inspired by the 2017 Warton action and by the 1996 Seeds of Hope action.

+Art the Arms fair

+In September 2017 Walton was a key organiser of 'Art the arms fair' an art exhibition designed to coincide with the Defence and Security Equipment International arms fair.
+Banksy donated a work, Civilian Drone Strike., and proceeds from its sale were distributed to human rights and anti-arms-trade groups.
+Walton described the piece as a critique of the military-industrial complex.

+Police monitoring and civil liberties

+In October 2012, as a spokesperson for Netpol: The Network for Police Monitoring Walton launched a graded national list of solicitors experienced in representing protesters, describing it as an attempt to pool knowledge across the movement.

+Walton co-authored Netpol's November 2019 report Restricting the Rebellion, which assessed 521 reported incidents of potential abuse of police powers during the Extinction Rebellion protests in London in October 2019.
+The report found that the Metropolitan Police had discriminated against disabled protesters, used stop-and-search and Section 14 powers disproportionately, and had a chilling effect on freedom of assembly.
+Walton said the force's zero-tolerance approach had escalated into unnecessarily aggressive arrests and a disregard for protesters' welfare.

+He was one of the editors of Netpol's 2026 report How Repression Became Routine: The State of Protest in 2025.